 Health Conditions Related to Genetic Changes

-Approximately seven NAGA gene mutations have been identified in people with Schindler disease.
-Most of these mutations are believed to change the 3-dimensional shape of the alpha-N-acetylgalactosaminidase enzyme, interfering with its ability to break down glycoproteins and glycolipids.
-These substances accumulate in the lysosomes and cause cells to malfunction and eventually die.
-Cell damage in the various tissues and organs of the body leads to neurological problems and the other signs and symptoms of Schindler disease.
+Variants (also called mutations) in the NAGA gene on chromosome 22 have been identified in people with alpha-N-acetylgalactosaminidase deficiency.
+This condition affects the nervous system, and it is sometimes called Schindler disease.
+The three types of alpha-N-acetylgalactosaminidase deficiency differ in the severity of their signs and symptoms and the age at which they first appear.
+Most of these variants result in the substitution of one protein building block (amino acid) for another.
+These changes are believed to alter the shape of the alpha-N-acetylgalactosaminidase enzyme.
+The change in the protein’s shape can interfere with its ability to break down glycoproteins and glycolipids.
+As these substances accumulate in the lysosomes, they may cause cells to malfunction and eventually die.
+Cell damage in the various tissues and organs of the body leads to neurological problems and the other signs and symptoms of this disorder.
+It is unclear how NAGA gene variants lead to the wide range of signs and symptoms seen in affected individuals.

 More About This Health ConditionOther Names for This Gene